-Skr mn Consolidated Group

-2017 2016 2015
+Skr mn 2018 2017 2016

-Öhrlings PricewaterhouseCoopers AB (2016: Ernst &amp; Young AB):
+Öhrlings PricewaterhouseCoopers AB:

-Audit fee(1) -8 -10 -10
+Audit fees(1) -8 -8 -10

-Audit related fee(2) 0 0 0
+Audit related fees(2) 0 0 0

-Tax related fee(3) 0 0 0
+Tax related fees(3) - 0 0

-Other fees(4) -1 -1 -1
+Other fees(4) -2 -1 -1

-Summa -9 -11 -11
+Total -10 -9 -11

 (1) Fees related to audit of annual financial statements and reviews of interim financial statements.

-(2) Fees charged for assurance and related services that are related to the performance of audit or review of the financial statements and are not reported under (1).
+(2) Fees charged for assurance and related services that are related to the performance of audit or review of the financial statements and are not reported under Audit fees.
 (3) Fees for professional services rendered by the principal independent auditors for tax compliance and tax advice.

-(4) Fees for products and services rendered by the principal independent auditors, other than the services reported in (1) through (3) above.
+(4) Fees for products and services rendered by the principal independent auditors, other than the services reported in Audit fees through Tax related fees above.